alphagov/notifications-admin/docs/index.md

 }
 ```

-The header and the payload are Base64Url encoded.
+The header and payload are Base64Url encoded.

 The signing algorithm is the HMAC signature, using the provided key SHA256 hashing algorithm.